University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 # **6. Species classification using `fastANI`**

-You have now had a play with identifying species using `kraken2` and `bracken`.
+You have now had a play with identifying species in samples using `kraken2` and `bracken`.
 In this section of the practical we will use and become familiar with FastANI for species classifiction.

 Above `kraken2` and `bracken` gave us an indication of "What species is there, and how much?", whilst FastANI answers "How genetically similar is this genome to another genome?".

 ### 6.1 Run `fastANI`